 Developing technologies and marketing processes are quickly creating a new reality for publishing.
 The book publishing world has changed since 2000 and quite dramatically since 2009.
 This new reality complicates new author’s search for information because most of the sources available were written in the twentieth century and are quickly becoming outdated.
 Today many of the preferred avenues to traditional publishing are either rarely available or are no longer considered advantageous.

 Traditional publishing usually meant an author without a proven audience would receive a small advance from a publisher, ranging from $1000 to $3000.
 In exchange, publishers gained ownership and controlling rights.
 The process from contract to publication generally took 15 to 24 months, publishers would change editorial content, and cover designs would disappoint.
-Additionally, if sales did not meet publisher’s expectations in 6 to 12 months, books were pulled from the market and were unavailable for up to three years.
+Additionally, if sales did not meet publisher’s expectations in 6 to 12 months, books were pulled from the market and were unavailable to the author or anyone else for up to three years.

 In 2008 traditional publishers were out-produced by other publishers, which are gaining more market share each year.
-Authors are discovering that publishers rarely develop the market; rather, they open up distribution and supply the market.
+Authors are discovering that publishers rarely are able to find or develop the market; rather, they open up distribution and supply the market.
 Some best-selling authors are leaving the traditional process for more control over content, timing for book availability, and better profits.
-During 2010, major publishing houses began laying off editors, cutting back on new titles, and paying fewer author advances.

 Christian publishing is experiencing the same changes but with added complications.
 While 85% of the American public identify themselves as Christian, only 9% of book sales are religious.
 Christians are buying books but not just Christian books.
 On top of this, the retail price of Christian books is significantly lower than secular books, resulting in less profitability for Christian publishers.
 In 2008, the large Christian publishing houses were reporting a failure rate of 60% to 65% on new titles, which meant book sales were not recovering the cost of publishing.

-Let’s do a reality check: A Christian non-fiction book is considered a bestseller after 5000 sales and a fiction book needs to have 7500 sales.
-But only 10% of Christian titles sell over 10,000 copies.
+Let’s take a reality check: A Christian non-fiction book is considered a bestseller after 5000 sales and a fiction book needs to have 7500 sales.
+But less than 10% of Christian titles sell over 10,000 copies.

 Today more than ever, successful titles happen because of the author’s notoriety and/or ability to get the public’s attention, connect with people, and stir market interest.
 Publishing success is now more and more like the music industry: Authors must get out and stir market interest.
 Before 2000, people were stirred by TV, radio, and speaking engagements.
 Today, social networking sites are helping books find markets.